BDC Hamburger Icon

 Cutting out your company’s middlemen and restructuring into a flat organization will take time and preparation.
 Here are some tips to help get you started.

 2. Define employee roles and responsibilities.
 This step is key to preventing some of the possible setbacks listed above.
 As you remove layers of management, clearly define the roles and responsibilities of each remaining employee to ensure everyone knows what their job entails and to whom they report.
-This includes defining roles and responsibilities for future employee positions as well so you can properly staff your business going forward.
+That includes defining roles and responsibilities for future employee positions, as well, so you can properly staff your business going forward.

-3. Foster a culture of autonomy, collaboration and open communication.
-Encourage employees to take ownership over their actions, communicate openly and honestly with one another, and collaborate with each other whenever possible.
-This helps to create a supportive, transparent and productive work environment.
+3. Foster a culture of autonomy, collaboration, and open communication.
+Encourage employees to take ownership over their actions, communicate openly and honestly with one another, and collaborate whenever possible.
+That helps to create a supportive, transparent, and productive work environment.

 4. Provide learning and development opportunities.
-Since the rungs on the corporate ladder of a flat organization are much fewer than that of a tall organization, employees will have fewer opportunities for upward mobility.
+Since there are fewer rungs on a flat organization’s corporate ladder than there are in a large organization, employees will have fewer opportunities for upward mobility.
 As a result, it’s vital that you offer training programs and development opportunities to help employees develop their skills and advance their careers in other ways.
-This will also help them become more valuable members of your organization.
+That will also help them become more valuable members of your organization.

 A company that follows these steps can create an effective flat organizational structure that isn’t weighed down by unnecessary levels of management.
-This can lead to a more efficient and effective workplace, one where employees feel empowered to make a difference and contribute to the success of the organization and where progress isn’t held up by layers of red tape.
+That can lead to a more efficient and effective workplace — one where employees feel empowered to make a difference and contribute to the success of the organization and where progress isn’t held up by layers of red tape.

 Did you find this content helpful?